emiarbol/galaxy_virologist_training/exercises/01_introduction_to_galaxy.md

 ### Visualization

 Now we can start using our data.
-First of all we are going to see how these fasta files look like.
+First of all, we are going to see how these fasta files look like.
 There are different ways to do this:
 1. Select the :eye: icon in the right to the file name.
-For the first time, our center panel has changed, now it contains the content of the fasta file.
+For the first time, our center panel has changed, and now it displays the content inside the fasta file.

 <img src="images/visualize_fastq.png" alt="visualize_fastq" width="200"/><img src="images/visualization.png" alt="visualization" width="700"/>